Waranchari/Waranchari/README.md

 **Hello, I'm Waranchari ! 👋**

-A data science student at Chiang Mai University 👀
+I'm a data science student at Chiang Mai University, and I'm interested in exploring new knowledge in data science and coding.